puzzle/amm-techlab/content/en/docs/02.0/2.3/2.3.1/build-container-image.md

 ---
-title: "2.1 Build a container image"
+title: "2.3.1 Build a container image"
-linkTitle: "2.1 Build container image"
+linkTitle: "Build image"
-weight: 210
+weight: 231
-sectionnumber: 2.1
+sectionnumber: 2.3.1
 description: >
   This setion covers building a container image using a `Dockerfile`.
 ---